awsdocs/amazon-ecs-developer-guide/doc_source/using_awslogs.md

 1. Select a log group to view\.
 You should see the log groups that you created in [Creating a log group](#create_awslogs_loggroups)\.

 1. Choose a log stream to view\.
-![\[awslogs console metrics view\]](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/images/awslogs-log-stream.png)